AbdallahAhmed7/STOP_WATCH_ATMEGA32/README.md

  This project is implemented using External Interrupts:

-1️- INT0 : Reset the stopwatch time with a falling edge, using a push button with an internal pull-up resistor.
+1️- INT0 : Reset the stopwatch, using a push button with an internal pull-up resistor.

-2️- INT1 : Pause the stopwatch time with a rising edge, using a push button with an external pull-down resistor.
+2️- INT1 : Pause the stopwatch, using a push button with an external pull-down resistor.

-3️- INT2 : Resume the stopwatch time with a falling edge, using a push button with an internal pull-up resistor.
+3️- INT2 : Resume the stopwatch, using a push button with an internal pull-up resistor.